unicef-drp/GeoRepo-OS/docs/src/developer/api/guide/index.md

 -  👮 B2C with a registered user: access protected data

-### Generating API KEY
+### Generating an API KEY

-Go to Django Admin Page > Core > API Keys.
-Click Add API Key button.
+Go to the Django Administration Page > Core > API Keys.
+Click the `Add API Key` button.

 ![](./img/api_keys_step1.png)

-Select the User and fill in the other details (Platform, Owner, and Contact).
+Select a User and fill in the other details (Platform, Owner, and Contact).
-Click save button to create the API Key.
+Click the `Save` button to create the API Key.

 ![](./img/api_keys_step2.png)